-3A.
+4A.
 Copyright, your own published work Three steps

-- 1) Contact the copyright holder (usually the publisher of your work) to obtain permission to include the figure(s)/text in your thesis. - Check the journal website to request permission for use in thesis/dissertation - If covered by creative commons license, include the license - 2) Include the email or memo providing permission from the publisher for use in your thesis/dissertation in an Appendix at end of your thesis/dissertation. - 3) Ensure you have cited the publication in your thesis/dissertation.
+- 1) Contact the copyright holder (usually the publisher of your work) to obtain permission to include the figure(s)/text in your thesis. - Check the journal website to request permission for use in thesis/dissertation - Determine if article is covered by creative commons license - 2) Include the email, memo, or creative commons license providing permission from the publisher for use of material in your thesis/dissertation into a page of an Appendix at the end of your thesis/dissertation (see examples next slides). - 3) Ensure you have cited the publication in your thesis/dissertation.

-3A.
+4A.
 Copyright, your own published work